modelscope/FunASR/examples/openai_api/WORKFLOWS.md

 Before configuring a low-code tool, you can import the [Postman collection](POSTMAN.md) and run health, model-list, and transcription requests from a GUI.
 For schema-driven imports, use the [OpenAPI spec](OPENAPI.md).
 Set `FUNASR_BASE_URL`, choose a local audio file for the multipart `file` field, and keep `MODEL_ALIAS=sensevoice` for the first test.

+For offline multi-speaker meetings, set `MODEL_ALIAS=moss-transcribe-diarize` and keep `response_format=verbose_json` so downstream nodes receive native anonymous speaker segments.
+Use the [MOSS deployment guide](../../docs/moss_transcribe_diarize.md) for the isolated GPU service and file-duration limits.

 ## Multipart HTTP request

 Every workflow engine eventually needs to send this request shape: